-Animal Crossing: New Horizons is out now, and one of the biggest changes in this entry is the addition of crafting.
+Animal Crossing: New Horizons is out now, and the addition of crafting in this iteration of the franchise has evolved the game from great to one of the best games on the Nintendo Switch.
 The ability to craft and customize your own items works as both a natural progression system for the game, as well as a way to add more variety and player choice to design and decoration.
-And since you can put furniture outdoors now, too, the possibilities for island design are seemingly endless.
+Since you can put furniture outdoors now, the possibilities for island design are seemingly endless.

-DIY -- Do It Yourself -- projects are the equivalent of crafting in Animal Crossing: New Horizons.
-And unlocking them is incredibly easy.
-In fact, you can do it on the very first day of the game.
+DIY or Do It Yourself projects are the equivalent of crafting in Animal Crossing: New Horizons.
+Unlocking them is incredibly easy — in fact, you can do it on the very first day of the game.

 Simply begin the game and follow the tutorial.
-Once you sleep in-game and start the first official "day," Tom Nook will announce that he is doing DIY workshops for residents in his tent.
+Once you sleep in-game and start the first official "day," Tom Nook announces that he is doing DIY workshops for residents in his tent.
 Visit him there and ask to take the workshop.

 Getting the materials

 To make items with DIY recipes, you'll need their required materials.
-There are a number of different materials you can use to craft.
+There are several different materials you can use to craft.
 Here they are, as well as how to find them:

 - Weeds — At the start of the game, these will be everywhere.
 It's the green grassy stuff on the ground, appearing in varying lengths from little clovers to full stalks.
 Just press Y in front of a patch to pick it.